rkh/income-tax/readme.md

 #### Canada

 * **Federal only:** By default, only federal taxes are calculated.
-* **Territorial taxes:** Passing in the `territory` option with either the full name of the state of the two letter abbreviation will also take state taxes into account.
+* **Territorial taxes:** Passing in the `territory` option with either the full name of the territory or the two letter abbreviation will also take territorial taxes into account.

 ``` ruby
 IncomeTax.new("CA", "100k")